RAPT: Model-Predictive Out-of-Distribution Detection and Failure Diagnosis for Sim-to-Real Humanoid Deployment: Abstract

 \section{Abstract}

-Deploying learned control policies on humanoid robots is challenging: policies that appear robust in simulation can execute confidently in out-of-distribution (OOD) states after Sim-to-Real transfer, leading to silent failures that risk hardware damage.
-Although anomaly detection can mitigate these failures, prior methods are often incompatible with high-rate control, poorly calibrated at the extremely low false-positive rates required for practical deployment, or operate as black boxes that provide a binary \emph{stop} signal without explaining \emph{why} the robot drifted from nominal behavior.
-We present \textbf{RAPT} (Recurrent Anomaly Probabilistic Trajectory Model), a lightweight, self-supervised deployment-time monitor for $50$\,Hz humanoid control.
-RAPT learns a probabilistic spatio-temporal manifold of nominal execution from simulation and evaluates execution-time predictive deviation as a \emph{calibrated, per-dimension} signal.
-This yields (i) reliable online OOD detection under strict false-positive constraints and (ii) a continuous, interpretable measure of Sim-to-Real mismatch that can be tracked over time to quantify \emph{how far} deployment has drifted from training.
-Beyond detection, we introduce an automated post-hoc root-cause analysis pipeline that combines gradient-based temporal saliency derived from RAPT's reconstruction objective with LLM-based reasoning conditioned on saliency and joint kinematics to produce semantic failure diagnoses in a zero-shot setting.
-We evaluate RAPT on a Unitree G1 humanoid across four complex tasks in NVIDIA Isaac Lab and on physical hardware.
-In large-scale simulation, RAPT improves True Positive Rate (TPR) by 37\% over the strongest baseline at a fixed episode-level false positive rate of 0.5\%.
-On real-world deployments, RAPT achieves a 12.5\% TPR improvement and provides actionable interpretability, reaching 75\% root-cause classification accuracy across 16 real-world failures using only proprioceptive data.
+Deploying learned control policies is risky because policies that appear robust in simulation can confidently enter out-of-distribution (OOD) states after Sim-to-Real transfer, causing silent failures and potential hardware damage.
+Existing anomaly detectors often fail to meet the requirements of high-rate control, extremely low false-positive rates, and interpretable failure feedback.
+We present \textbf{RAPT} (Recurrent Anomaly Probabilistic Trajectory Model), a lightweight, self-supervised $50$\,Hz deployment monitor that learns nominal execution from large-scale simulation and produces calibrated, per-dimension predictive-deviation signals online.
+RAPT enables OOD detection under strict false-positive constraints while localizing \emph{when and where} real execution departs from nominal behavior.
+For post-hoc diagnosis, RAPT combines temporal saliency, joint-kinematic summaries, and LLM-based semantic reasoning to classify likely failure causes in a zero-shot setting.
+In simulation across four Isaac Lab tasks, RAPT improves TPR by $37\%$ over the strongest baseline at $0.5\%$ episode-level FPR; on hardware, it achieves $89\%$ TPR across $78$ trials with fewer false positives than high-frequency-compatible baselines, and reaches $75\%$ semantic failure diagnosis accuracy across $21$ categories on a challenging OOD subset.
+Project website, code, and videos: \url{https://humphreymunn.github.io/RAPT/}.